ClientFunction Constructor

 Type: Object

-option contains functions, variables, or objects used by the client function internally.
+The dependencies option contains functions, variables, or objects used by the client function internally.

-object are added to the client function's scope as variables.
+Properties of the dependencies object are added to the client function's scope as variables.

-must be Selectors, ClientFunctions or a serializable object.
+Dependencies passed to ClientFunction must be Selectors, ClientFunctions or a serializable object.

-calls a selector (articleHeader
+calls a selector (articleHeader) internally.

-TestCafe passes this selector to getArticleHeaderHTML
+TestCafe passes this selector to getArticleHeaderHTML as a dependency.

 import { Selector, ClientFunction } from 'testcafe';